 Attempt to parse the first branch of the choice.

-If this fails with a processing error
+If this fails with a Processing Error

-If a dfdl:discriminator evaluated to true earlier on this branch then the parser is 'bound' to this branch and parsing of the entire choice construct fails with a processing error.
+If a dfdl:discriminator evaluated to true earlier on this branch then the parser is 'bound' to this branch and parsing of the entire choice construct fails with a Processing Error.

-If the branch has a dfdl:initiator and the choice has dfdl:initiatedContent ‘yes’ then the parser is 'bound' to this branch and parsing of the entire choice construct fails with a processing error.
+If the branch has a dfdl:initiator and the choice has dfdl:initiatedContent ‘yes’ then the parser is 'bound' to this branch and parsing of the entire choice construct fails with a Processing Error.

 Otherwise we repeat from step 1 for the next branch of the choice.

-It is a processing error if the branches of the choice are exhausted.
+It is a Processing Error if the branches of the choice are exhausted.

 If a branch is successfully parsed without error, then that branch's Infoset becomes the Infoset for the parse of the choice construct.